-ROBO-CON is a festival of robotics and STEM learning.
-The event started in 2014 with FIRST Robotics Team 1684, The Chimeras, to share the thrill of robotics and learning with others, and the work was taken up by Lapeer Strike Zone Team 5460 when the team started in 2015.
+The event started in 2014 with FIRST Robotics Team 1684 The Chimeras, to share the thrill of robotics and learning with others.
+They were joined by Team 5460 Strike Zone when the team started in 2015.

 Something happens when a kid joins a robotics team.
 Maybe that kid has always been a good student.
 Maybe he or she is an average teen caught up in everyday school life.
 Or maybe we're talking the kind of kid who seems forever doomed to play video games in a parent's basement.
 Regardless, joining a team generally marks a sudden discovery that learning things like Science, Technology, Engineering, Math, and business skills are so much more interesting than anyone would have dreamed.

 Talk to any teacher who's up to their elbows in robotics, and you'll hear about how competition becomes motivation, that suddenly students are engaged, that passive learning is a thing of the past.

 Since a huge amount of time and effort goes into robotics teams, by 2014 it had become crystal clear that it would be a shame to keep it quiet.
 And that's how ROBO-CON began, as a burning realization that it was time to make it loud.

 In that first year, a handful of people had only a few weeks to pull together an event that would show the community, family, and kids of all ages what a blast robotics and learning can be.
 It was hoped that the event would draw about 75 people.
 Instead, more than 300 showed up.
 Organizers were gratified to hear parents say, "Oh no, we're not leaving.
 We can't get our son out of here."